 Trade credit insurance is a product that can help your business control cash flow, protect your capital, lower the risk of bad debts, and even grow your business.
 Sounds good, right?

-If you are a B2B business, you will probably have to deal with outstanding accounts receivable at some point.
+If you are a B2B business, you will probably have to deal with outstanding accounts receivable at some point, particularly if you offer net terms.
 Up to 40% of a company’s assets tend to include accounts receivable, so this is a substantial portion of every business that could be exposed to risk.
 Research from 2021 indicates that about 15% of all business receivables for B2B businesses are overdue.
 Of that amount, a certain percent will never get paid, leaving many businesses (especially SMEs) in very challenging financial positions.

 Some people may refer to trade credit insurance as accounts receivable insurance or A/R insurance.